Vyral/jeff-wheatley/_posts/2021-06-28-3-strategies-to-make-top-dollar-on-your-home-sale.md

 {% include excerpt.html %}

 Whenever someone boasts about selling their home within a day of putting it on the market, the only thing I can think is, “How much money did they leave on the table?”
 Though it’s easy to sell a home quickly in our market, quick doesn’t exactly mean profitable.
-To ensure you’re getting all you can out of your home sale, Today we’ll be talking about the three things sellers should do to avoid leaving money on the table.
+To ensure you’re getting all you can out of your home sale, today we’ll be talking about the three things sellers should do to avoid leaving money on the table.

 **1\.&nbsp;****Let the property sit on the market for at least four to six days:** Most of our offers are increasing by as much as 7% by the fourth day of listing, so closing the deal early means missing out on big profits.
 Most bank-owned homes remain on the market for an entire week before accepting an offer, and it may be a good idea to follow their lead.